astrokings/akguide/docs/eng/101commandcenter.md

 # Council

- The five councils each have a specialized effect, of which power increases as the number of Heroes assigned to the respective council increases.
+ The six councils each have a specialized effect, of which power increases as the number of Heroes assigned to the respective council increases.

 <br>